-NCERT Solutions For Class 6 Maths Chapter 5 Understanding Elementary Shapes Exercise 5.8 explains the problems related to triangle, quadrilateral, pentagon, hexagon and octagon are the types of polygons which are explained in exercise 5.8.
-The solutions PDF are designed by teachers at BYJU’S after conducting vast research on each concept.
-Students can improve their abilities in solving problems in a shorter duration based on exam pattern.
-To gain expertise on the concepts, students can refer NCERT Solutions Class 6 Maths Chapter 5 Understanding Elementary Shapes Exercise 5.8 PDF, which are available here.
+NCERT Solutions For Class 6 Maths Chapter 5 Understanding Elementary Shapes Exercise 5.8 explains the problems related to triangle, quadrilateral, pentagon, hexagon and octagon.
+These solutions are designed by subject matter experts at BYJU’S after conducting vast research on each concept.
+Students can improve their abilities in solving problems in a shorter duration.
+To gain expertise on the concepts, students can refer NCERT Solutions Class 6 Maths Chapter 5 Understanding Elementary Shapes Exercise 5.8 provided here.

 Access NCERT Solutions for Class 6 Chapter 5: Understanding Elementary Shapes Exercise 5.8

 1. Examine whether the following are polygons.
 If any one among them is not, say why?

 (i) It is not a closed figure.
 Hence, it is not a polygon.

 (ii) It is a polygon made of six sides

 (iii) No it is not a polygon because it is not made of line segments.